 Fondly do we hope, fervently do we pray, that this mighty scourge of war may speedily pass away.
 Yet, if God wills that it continue until all the wealth piled by the bondsman’s two hundred and fifty years of unrequited toil shall be sunk, and until every drop of blood drawn with the lash shall be paid by another drawn with the sword, as was said three thousand years ago, so still it must be said “the judgments of the Lord are true and righteous altogether.”— Abraham Lincoln’s 2nd Inaugural address, 1865

-In most countries, it is imperative to convince the people of an idea so that there is power in unity and in numbers — no matter the cost of the propagandal lies.
+In most countries, it is necessary to convince the people of an idea so that there is power in unity and in numbers — no matter the cost of the propagandal lies.
 However in the case of Fidel Castro and Abraham Lincoln, it is my belief that their words are universally true.
 So poignant are the orations of our great world leaders that for wannabe politicians to copy the speeches of others is a putrid tragedy and testament to the fact that there is no substance within them worthy of ruling a nation.

 The Astrological Profile